hschwentner/hschwentner.io/docs/domain-driven-refactorings/index.md

 # Domain-Driven Refactorings

+“All happy families are alike; each unhappy family is unhappy in its own way.”
+This *Anna Karenina principle* applies not only to families but also to software systems.
+Different software systems suffer from different diseases and we need different cures for these.
+Many legacy systems suffer from:

+- model anemia,
-Many legacy system suffers from model anemia, from being a big ball if mud, or from bad team organization.
+- being a big ball of mud, or
+- bad team organization.

 Most of them suffer from a combination of these diseases.
 Domain-Driven Design can help transform such systems into a healthier state.

 In [@Fowler2019] many standard refactorings are described; [@Kerievsky20XX] shows how to refactor the patterns from [@Gamma1995].
-On this page, I'm collecting refactorings that help to introduce patterns originally described in [@Evans2004], [@Fowler2004], and others.
+On this page, I’m collecting refactorings that help to introduce patterns originally described in [@Evans2004], [@Fowler2004], and others.
 The catalog is split into three categories:

 - **Tactical Refactorings:** Change the inner implementation of a bounded context